simonp0420/pypssfss/README.md

-# pypssfss
+# pypssfss - Analysis of polarization and frequency selective surfaces in Python

-Python wrapper for the Julia [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) package.
-Allows Python programmers to access all of the power of `PSSFSS` from a pure Python script.
-Note that it is not necessary to preinstall Julia or `PSSFSS` before using `pypssfss`.
-If Julia is not found in your PATH, then `pypssfss` will install it (locally to a virtual environment, if one is active).
-Similarly, it will automatically install `PSSFSS` on first use.
+[`pypssfss`](https://github.com/simonp0420/pypssfss) is a Python package for analyzing planar [polarization selective surfaces](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=polarization+selective+surface&btnG=) (PSSs), [frequency selective surfaces](https://en.wikipedia.org/wiki/Frequency_selective_surface) (FSSs), [reflectarray](https://en.wikipedia.org/wiki/Reflectarray_antennahttps://en.wikipedia.org/wiki/Reflectarray_antenna) elements, [radomes](https://en.wikipedia.org/wiki/Radome), and similar structures.
+It wraps the [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) package which is written in the [Julia](https://julialang.org/) programming language.
+Note that it is not necessary to preinstall Julia or [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) before using [`pypssfss`](https://github.com/simonp0420/pypssfss).
+If Julia is not found in the user's PATH, then [`pypssfss`](https://github.com/simonp0420/pypssfss) will install it (locally to a virtual environment, if one is active).
+Similarly, it will automatically install and compile [`PSSFSS`](https://github.com/simonp0420/PSSFSS.jl) on first use.

-[`pypssfss`] is a package for analyzing planar [polarization selective surfaces](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=polarization+selective+surface&btnG=) (PSSs), [frequency selective surfaces](https://en.wikipedia.org/wiki/Frequency_selective_surface) (FSSs), [reflectarray](https://en.wikipedia.org/wiki/Reflectarray_antennahttps://en.wikipedia.org/wiki/Reflectarray_antenna) elements, [radomes](https://en.wikipedia.org/wiki/Radome), and similar structures.
-It is intended to be useful to antenna design engineers and others who work in applied electromagnetic engineering.
+To use [`pypssfss`](https://github.com/simonp0420/pypssfss), one first specifies the geometry to be analyzed as a Python `list` containing two or more dielectric `Layer`s and zero or more `RWGSheet` objects that define the PSS/FSS surfaces.

-The user specifies the geometry to be analyzed as a `list` containing two or more dielectric `Layer`s and zero or more `RWGSheet` objects that define the PSS/FSS surfaces.
-Due to the included `plot_sheet` function, the surface triangulations can be conveniently visualized using the standard [`Matplotlib`](https://matplotlib.org/stable/index.html) library.
-After also specifying the scan angles or unit cell incremental phasings, frequencies to be analyzed, the user then invokes the `analyze` function to perform the analysis.
+Due to the included `plot_sheet` function, FSS/PSS surface triangulations can be conveniently visualized using the standard [`Matplotlib`](https://matplotlib.org/stable/index.html) library.
+After also specifying the frequencies to be analyzed and scan angles (or unit cell incremental phasings), the user then invokes the `analyze` function to perform the analysis.
 Post-processing and plotting of results can be performed in the same Python analysis script.

 ## Features